AlviRownok/Chess_Knight_Paths/README.md

    - Only valid knight moves are considered.

 4. **Visualization Generation**:
+   - **Animated GIF**:
+     - Generates frames showing the knight moving along each path step by step.
+     - Compiles frames into an animation displayed within the app.
-   - **Graphviz DOT File**:
+   - **Graphviz DOT File** (when running via command line):
      - Represents paths as graphs.
      - Nodes are chessboard squares.
      - Edges represent knight moves.
-   - **Chessboard Images**:
+   - **Chessboard Images** (when running via command line):
      - Creates an 8x8 grid representing the chessboard.
      - Overlays the paths with different colors.
      - Marks start and end positions distinctly.
-   - **Animated GIF**:
-     - Generates frames showing the knight moving along each path step by step.
-     - Compiles frames into an animation.

 5. **Output Files Creation**:
-   - Saves the generated visualizations in the specified formats.
+   - Saves the generated visualizations in the specified formats when running via command line.
-   - Ensures files are saved with the appropriate extensions.
+   - In the Streamlit app, displays the animation directly without saving files.

 ### **Key Components**

 - **KnightPathFinder Class**:
   - Encapsulates the logic for path finding and visualization.
-  - Methods include `bfs_paths`, `generate_graphviz`, `draw_paths_on_board`, and `create_animation`.
+  - Methods include `bfs_paths`, `create_animation`, and utility functions for coordinate conversions.

 - **Error Handling**:
   - Validates inputs and provides informative error messages.
-  - Handles exceptions during file generation and resource loading.
+  - Handles exceptions during resource loading.

 - **Logging**:
   - Uses Python's `logging` module to provide status updates and debug information.